-- 109. Although the IAAF sought, in its written submissions, that the Athlete's results should be disqualified from the date of the proof of the earliest ADRV, i.e. 16 July 2012, until the date of provisional suspension of the Athlete, i.e. 2 July 2016, it acknowledged, at the hearing, that the Sole Arbitrator could, on the basis of the fairness exception set out in Rule 10.8 of the IAAF ADR, reduce that period. - 110.
-The Sole Arbitrator notes that according to the wording of Rule 10.8 of the IAAF ADR, all the competitive results of the Athlete as from the moment of the earliest violation, i.e. 16 July 2012, until her provisional suspension, i.e. 2 July 2016, would have to be disqualified, unless fairness requires otherwise. - 111.
-According to established CAS jurisprudence, the principle of proportionality requires a panel to assess whether a sanction is appropriate to the violation committed in the case at stake (CAS 2016/O/4481 and CAS 2017/O/5039), excessive sanctions being prohibited (CAS 2017/O/5039 and case-law cited).

-- 112. While being aware that when assessing whether a sanction is excessive, a judge must review the type and scope of the proved rule-violation, the individual circumstances of the case, and the overall effect of the sanction on the offender (CAS 2017/O/5039), the Sole Arbitrator also notes that the question of fairness and proportionality in relation to the length of the disqualification period vis-à-vis the time which may be established as the last time that the Athlete objectively committed a doping offence can be taken into consideration (CAS 2016/O/4682). - 113.
-In the present case, in view of the above, taking into consideration that this is the Athlete's second ADRV after having served a period of ineligibility from 15 July 2007 until 14 July 2009, that the Athlete violated Rule 32.2 (a) as well as Rule 32.2 (b) of the 2012-2013 IAAF Rules, that the Use Violations cover a large number of different prohibited substances and were committed on several occasions in the lead up to major events, the Sole Arbitrator finds that the disqualification of all competitive results over a period of time of almost four (4) years, i.e. from 16 July 2012 until 2 July 2016, does not seem unfair and disproportionate, even if there is no evidence that the Athlete was using a prohibited substance and/or a prohibited method after the 17 July 2013, date of the last positive entry listed on the Moscow Washout Schedule. - 114.
-Consequently, in accordance with Rule 10.8 of the IAAF ADR, the Sole Arbitrator finds that all competitive results obtained by the Athlete from 16 July 2012 until 2 July 2016 shall be disqualified with all resulting consequences, including the forfeiture of any titles, awards, points, prizes and appearance money.
+- 105. Although the IAAF sought, in its written submissions, that the Athlete's results should be disqualified from the date of the proof of the earliest ADRV, i.e. 15 July 2012, until the date of provisional suspension of the Athlete, i.e. 6 January 2017, it acknowledged, at the hearing, that the Sole Arbitrator could, on the basis of the fairness exception set out in Rule 10.8 of the IAAF ADR, reduce that period. - 106.
+The Sole Arbitrator notes that according to the wording of Rule 10.8 of the IAAF ADR, all the competitive results of the Athlete as from the moment of the earliest violation, i.e. 15 July 2012, until her provisional suspension, i.e. 6 January 2017, would have to be disqualified, unless fairness requires otherwise. - 107.
+According to established CAS jurisprudence, the principle of proportionality requires a panel to assess whether a sanction is appropriate to the violation committed in the case at stake (CAS 2016/O/4481 and CAS 2017/O/5039), excessive sanctions being prohibited (CAS 2017/O/5039 and case-law cited). - 108.
+While being aware that when assessing whether a sanction is excessive, a judge must review the type and scope of the proved rule-violation, the individual circumstances of the case, and the overall effect of the sanction on the offender (CAS 2017/O/5039), the Sole Arbitrator also notes that the question of fairness and proportionality in relation to the length of the disqualification period vis-à-vis the time which may be established as the last time that the Athlete objectively committed a doping offence can be taken into consideration (CAS 2016/O/4682). - 109.
+In the present case, in view of the above, and even in consideration of the fact that it is the Athlete's second ADRV after having served a period of ineligibility from 31 July 2008 until 3

+April 2011, the Sole Arbitrator finds that it would be unfair and disproportionate, if the disqualification period was extended from 15 July 2012 all the way through to the commencement of the provisional suspension on 6 January 2017 as there is no evidence that the Athlete was using a prohibited substance and/or a prohibited method during another period than the one covered by the London Washout Schedule, i.e. 15 July 2012 until 31 July 2012, or after the date of the sample collected on 6 August 2012.

+Consequently, in accordance with Rule 10.8 of the IAAF ADR, the Sole Arbitrator finds that 110. all competitive results obtained by the Athlete from 15 July 2012 until 6 August 2014, i.e. two (2) years after the last proof of an ADRV by the Athlete (sample provided on 6 August 2012), shall be disqualified with all resulting consequences, including the forfeiture of any titles, awards, points, prizes and appearance money.